 There is not a fixed rule about this irregularity, we just have to study these words and remember that they stay the same in the masculine form as well as in the feminine form.
 Generally, there are not many irregularities.

-There exists certain Nouns which are the same for Both Genders.
+There exists certain Nouns which are the same for both Masculine and Feminine.

 — “My mum works at school.
 She is a teacher.” = Teacher refers to “mum” and “she“, therefore, refers to a feminine noun.

 — “My dad works at school.
 He is a teacher.” = Teacher refers to “dad” and “he“, therefore, refers to a masculine noun.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.